RioDeYuno/AudioTaggingTask/README.md

 | InceptionV3 1ch | Noisy + Curated | 0.86      | 0.85      |

 The ensemble of these models with equal weights achieved further improvements in both CV and LB scores.

+## Implementation

+The project is organized into the following scripts:

+1. **`config.py`**: Contains configurations such as paths, audio processing parameters, and training hyperparameters.
+2. **`data_preprocessing.py`**: Includes functions for loading, preprocessing, and augmenting audio data into Mel spectrograms.
+3. **`models.py`**: Defines the custom convolutional neural network (CNN) with Attention mechanism and integrates an InceptionV3-based architecture.
+4. **`train.py`**: Implements the training and validation loops, including LWLRAP (Label-Weighted Label Ranking Average Precision) computation.
+5. **`evaluate.py`**: Performs model evaluation using validation data and test-time augmentation (TTA).
+6. **`main.py`**: Provides an entry point to train and evaluate the model sequentially.

 ## How to Reproduce Evaluation